 During your property search, for the perfect home, you should be on the lookout for an up and coming area.
 This will allow you to increase the value of your home without doing any of the hard work.
 Try to find an area that has a lot of exciting community projects and events coming up.
 You should also look out for a neighbourhood that is perfect for raising children.
 Ideally, you want somewhere with plenty of local parks and fantastic schools.
 Even if you can’t afford to buy in an up and coming location, there is still plenty that you can do.
 Why not set up a neighbourhood watch scheme that will make your area safer to live in?

 Protect your investment

 Make sure that your property is well protected.
 It is vitally important that you invest in home insurance.
 Have a think about the kind of threats that your property might face.
-For instance, if you live in a flood prone area, your insurance policy will need to reflect this.
+For instance, if you live in a flood-prone area, your insurance policy will need to reflect this.
 You should also install lifesaving fire alarms and smoke detectors.
 This will help to reduce the cost of your home insurance.
 It will also give you more time to act in the case of a fire.

 Increase the number of your rooms

 Increasing the number of your rooms is a fantastic way to add value to your home.
 It can also provide you with space to grow into.
 Moving property is an expensive undertaking, so it is a good idea to invest in a home that will stand the test of time.
 Even if you don’t use all the rooms immediately, you could use them as a home gym or office space.
 Then, you can convert them when your family unit begins to expand.
 You could build a conservatory and have contemporary roof lanterns as a great way of introducing light and interest to your home.